a327ex/www/content/posts/community_management.md

 You could look at this and explain it as just "well I guess after 10 years of playing League of Legends people finally got tired", but it's really an excuse.
 After 15 years of using 4chan people didn't get tired, so 4chan must be doing something right whereas all these other communities are doing something wrong.
-In any case, this was a massive tangent and I could go on about it, but lets get back on track.
+In any case, this was sort of a tangent and I could go on about it forever, so lets get back on track.

 ## Influencers